istevenfung/AImagenator/README.md

   <hr>
   StableDiffusion CoreML converted model:

-  Square use SunshineMix at 320x320
+  Square only use Clarity at 320x320

-  Portrait use Clarity at 256x384

-  Landscape use Project-AIO at 384x256

   Save image with prompt in meta
 </h3>